Will Rogers

 William Penn Adair Rogers (November 4, 1879 – August 15, 1935) was an American vaudeville performer, actor, and humorous social commentator.
 He was born as a citizen of the Cherokee Nation, in the Indian Territory (now part of Oklahoma), and is known as "Oklahoma's Favorite Son".
 As an entertainer and humorist, he traveled around the world three times, made 71 films (50 silent films and 21 "talkies"), and wrote more than 4,000 nationally syndicated newspaper columns.
-By the mid-1930s, Rogers was hugely popular in the United States for his leading political wit and was the highest paid of Hollywood film stars.
-He died in 1935 with aviator Wiley Post when their small airplane crashed in northern Alaska.
+By the mid-1930s, Rogers was hugely popular in the United States for his leading political wit and was one of the higher paid Hollywood film stars.
+He died in 1935 with aviator Wiley Post when their small airplane crashed on takeoff from a lagoon near Point Barrow in northern Alaska.

 Rogers began his career as a performer on vaudeville.
 His rope act led to success in the Ziegfeld Follies, which in turn led to the first of his many movie contracts.
 His 1920s syndicated newspaper column and his radio appearances increased his visibility and popularity.
 Rogers crusaded for aviation expansion and provided Americans with first-hand accounts of his world travels.
 His earthy anecdotes and folksy style allowed him to poke fun at gangsters, prohibition, politicians, government programs, and a host of other controversial topics in a way that found general acclaim from a national audience with no one offended.
-His aphorisms, couched in humorous terms, were widely quoted: "I am not a member of an organized political party.
+His aphorisms, couched in humorous terms, were widely quoted, for example, "I am not a member of any organized political party.
 I am a Democrat."

 One of Rogers's most famous sayings was "I never met a man I didn't like" and he even provided an epigram on this famous epigram: